ker0olos/fable/README.md

 ## Credits

-Our core team who are responsible for reviewing code and making decisions on the direction of the project:
+Our core team who are responsible for reviewing code and making decisions on the the direction of the project:

 - ker0olos#6355 — [@ker0olos](https://github.com/ker0olos) — Kerolos Zaki

 - Checkout <https://anilist.co>.
 It will help you track those 2000 anime you watch, and let you know when a new episode or season is out.

-- This project wouldn't been possible without Deno.
-Want to learn about running your own discord bot with low-cost?
+- This project wouldn't be possible without Deno.
+Want to learn about running your own discord bot at a low cost?
 Check the official guide at
   <https://deno.com/deploy/docs/tutorial-discord-slash>

 [discord]: https://discord.gg/ceKyEfhyPQ